 If the mold was due to a flood, it would not be covered.
 Flood insurance is a separate policy that you must have in place to receive compensation for flooding damage.

 Our independent agents shop around to find you the best coverage.

 Does Condo Insurance Cover Appliances?

 Yes, appliances are typically covered under your condo insurance policy.
 Be sure to review the specifics of your policy and the limits on appliance coverage, and update it as needed.

 For example, if you move into your condo and the original policy adequately covers your old appliances but you choose to upgrade your stove and dishwasher a month later, it’s a good idea to make some adjustments to your policy.

 How Much Condo Insurance Should I Have?

-To find the most affordable coverage that matches your specific needs, connect with a local independent agent in the Trusted Choice network.
-Contact a local member agent today and get the right condo insurance policy to protect your condo investment and personal assets.
+To find the most affordable coverage that matches your specific needs, connect with a local independent agent in our network.
+Contact a local independent insurance agent today and get the right condo insurance policy to protect your condo investment and personal assets.